 Dr. Williams knows this is a very controversial topic, but he wanted to talk to you about what we did at Urgent Care 247, his national urgent care company, and why we were so successful in keeping our patients out of the hospital and we had no deaths of our treated patients.
 We treated 900 patients for acute COVID-19 infection.
 The most frequently asked question was, how many patients did you treat?
 The answer is about 900.

 The reason we did that is because there was a paper from 2006, that showed the mechanism of action of hydroxychloroquine and chloroquine.
 Two very commonly used drugs for anti-malaria treatments that have been used in millions of patients worldwide.
-In the case of hydroxychloroquine, which is the the drug that was being studied.
-Early in the pandemic, it actually began being studied first in France, and and showed very compelling data though very small study, which was certainly not ideal.
-What we knew about hydroxychloroquine was number one, it's incredibly safe drug.
-No matter what you watched on on TV, or what you read on the internet, trust me incredibly safe drug.
+In the case of hydroxychloroquine, which is the drug that was being studied.
+Early in the pandemic, it actually began being studied first in France, and showed very compelling data through a very small study, which was certainly not ideal.
+What we knew about hydroxychloroquine was number one, it's an incredibly safe drug.
+No matter what you watched on TV, or what you read on the internet, trust me, it is an incredibly safe drug.
 Case in point, it is FDA approved in all three trimesters of pregnancy.
 There is nothing more difficult to treat pharmacologically than a patient who is pregnant, especially in the first trimester when the fetus is developing.

 Yet with hydroxychloroquine, FDA approved and all three trimesters of pregnancy, so very safe drug and we checked an EKG on all the patients we treated to get a QT interval, which is an electrical measurement of how the heart is conducting electricity through it to make sure that that isn't getting prolonged and there wasn't an abnormal prolongation of the electrical flow through the heart that allows the heart to be so we, we checked a QT interval with the EKG we got patients on hydroxychloroquine and all the vitamins and minerals and, and we also treated them with azithromycin because the early French study showed that is that the myosin was very effective in helping decrease the the length and severity of the illness, even better than hydroxychloroquine alone.

-We were again, checking Qt intervals on the patients and getting them started on this regimen.
-And later we added the ivermectin as well, but which is a medication that's also been Widely used internationally.
-There was discussion and and some scientific evidence that was compelling that it was also helping with the COVID-19 infection.
+We were again, checking QT intervals on the patients and getting them started on this regimen.
+And later we added the ivermectin as well, but which is a medication that's also been widely used internationally.
+There was discussion and some scientific evidence that was compelling that it was also helping with the COVID-19 infection.
 But the treatments that we had still need to be more formally studied and proven.